Tuberville’s blockade of promotions is over. Military trust gap lingers.

 Most recently, the organization has seen an increase in the likelihood of officers saying they are considering leaving the service.

-They have also become less inclined to encourage their children and other family to serve – a particular problem given that recruits are far more likely to sign up when they are close to someone who's been in the military.
+They have also become less inclined to encourage their children and other family members to serve – a particular problem given that recruits are far more likely to sign up when they are close to someone who’s been in the military.

 These shifts are “frustrating and poignant,” Ms. Roth-Douquet says, and point to a “pervasive sense of discouragement that our military cannot afford to have.”

 She describes how some have seen their spouses, for example, quit their jobs in anticipation of a move only to find themselves staying put and unemployed.
-In other cases subordinates – also affected by the holds – have sold their homes and are scrambling to find expensive temporary housing.
+In other cases, subordinates – also affected by the holds – have sold their homes and are scrambling to find expensive temporary housing.

 Ms. Roth-Douquet recalls one family whose high school-age child couldn’t join the sports team at his prospective new school because of these delayed moves.
 This in turn could prevent him, and other military children, from getting recruited for college sports scholarships.
 Others have struggled to find care for children with disabilities, which requires advanced planning and often navigating long wait lists.